Following the last updates from the Government of Ontario we are OPEN TO THE PUBLIC and ALLOWED to ACCEPT NEW PATIENTS

 There are other types of fillings, as well – gold castings, ceramics, and glass ionomers, specifically.
 However, these are all quite rare and your dentist will likely not suggest you use any of these for a standard filling.
 Gold and ceramic are much more expensive and glass ionomers are used primarily in young children who haven’t yet gotten their adult teeth.

-Cost of Tooth Fillings With and Without Insurance
+Cost of Tooth Filling With and Without Insurance

 • Amalgam Fillings With Insurance – $50 to $100.